The man who outsmarted IQ

 The timing was crucial.
-When his theory hit the stands, educators were ready for it as they might not have been in the 1930s or even the 1960s.
+When his theory hit the stands, educators were ready for it.
 The grip of "g" theory had been loosened by progressive education and increasingly heterogeneous pupils.
 Since the 1960s, compulsory schooling has been extended, leaving teachers hungry for ways of making these years valuable to their charges.

 In light of MI, "g" theory seems dogmatic.
-We all know of people with the ability to solve complex mathematical equations but who cannot read people; or those who can barely read but are able to fix a lawnmower with their eyes closed.
-My favourite example is the footballer who sparkles on the pitch but whose verbal skills seem limited to a partial grasp of 10 cliches.
+We all know of people who can barely read but can fix a lawnmower with their eyes closed.

 It is hard for people to let go of the traditional view, and Professor Gardner's comment that he performed "adequately" in the testing regimes of his childhood helps to explain why.
-Schools in England and the US have long been organised around rewarding verbal- linguistic and logico-mathematical intelligences.
-Success in those areas has yielded substantial benefits; policymakers, journalists, and other commentators tend to have excelled in these intelligences.
-It is convenient, therefore, for people who have done well to downplay their achievement, attributing it to the fact that resources and kudos were concentrated on the things they happened to be good at.
+Schools in England and the US have long been organised around rewarding verbal-linguistic and logical- mathematical intelligences.
+Success in those areas has yielded substantial benefits; policymakers, journalists and other commentators tend to have excelled in these intelligences.

 Some educationists are critical for a different reason.
 If the world of work is set up to reward just one or two intelligences, they say schools should aim to develop those rather than all eight, which might give children with bodily-kinaesthetic or musical intelligences a false sense of security for their future prospects.